sudotman/BetterUnity/README.md

 ### 6.1 Rename Suite
 Works similar to BetterRename except its for remaining them only once.
 [We can attach the script, do the rename, and then remove it if we would want but this has a much cleaner UX].
 Further, it allows you to rename any random [from anywhere to anywhere] selection at any place in the heirarchy.

-//todo: update the demo gif below with the new tool

 !["6.1 Demo - Rename"](Demo/6_1_Rename.gif)